rx-angular/rx-angular/libs/state/README.md

 #### [.hold()](https://www.rx-angular.io/docs/state/api/rx-state#hold)

-Manage side-effects of your state with the .hold() method, which provides an Observable and an optional function.
+Manage side-effects of your state with the `.hold()` method, which holds the trigger Observable and executes an optional handler function.
 With automatic subscription handling, this method is an effective way to manage side-effects without the hassle.

 #### [.setAccumulator()](https://www.rx-angular.io/docs/state/api/rx-state#setaccumulator)